shinesolutions/aem-opencloud-manager/README.md

 ### Testing with remote dependencies

-You can run integration test for generating and provisioning Jenkins pipelines using the command `make test-integration cicd_type=jenkins cloud_type=aws`, which downloads the dependencies from the Internet.
+You can run integration test for generating and provisioning Jenkins pipelines using the command `make test-integration cicd_type=jenkins platform_type=aws`, which downloads the dependencies from the Internet.

 ### Testing with local dependencies